From Detection to Pattern Recognition: Designing AI That Helps Experts Investigate

 Defining the Sprint Goal

-Getting started with the sprint, we had to sort through a lot of questions and ideas that needed organizing.
-The first step was writing everything down as How Might We (HMW) questions.
+Getting started with the sprint, we sorted through questions and ideas that needed organizing.
+The first step was writing everything down as "How Might We" (HMW) questions.
 We then voted on which ones felt most important to tackle:

 Sprint Structure